nsfm/dualsense-ts/README.md

 # dualsense-ts

-This library provides convenient, type-safe tools for getting useful input from a Playstation 5 Dualsense controller.
+This library provides convenient, strictly type-safe tools for interfacing with a Playstation 5 Dualsense controller.

 ## Getting started